ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter27.md

 Like in quiet meditation, Lán WàngJī and Wèi WúXiàn hugged each other in complete silence.

-Wèi WúXiàn wandered his fingers on Lán WàngJī’s bare skin continuously.
-As he did so, he felt the body temperature of Lán WàngJī entering his own body through his fingers and making his heart fill with joy.
+Wèi WúXiàn ran his fingers on Lán WàngJī’s bare skin.
+As he did so, he felt the body temperature of Lán WàngJī entering his body through his fingers and making his heart fill with joy.

 He suddenly gained self-confidence and said, “Earlier, while I was waiting for you, I was also thinking of a way that will help me regain my memories.

-“Since I have now a Golden Core, and if I can remember some fragment of my lost memories, I can use that fragment as an anchor to penetrate into the realm of my unconscious mind.
+“Now that I have a Golden Core, in addition to remembering some fragments of my lost memories, I'll be able to use those fragments as an anchor to penetrate into my unconscious mind.

 “Once I enter, with the support of my Golden Core, I will be able to gather other fragments of my memories, which reside in the unconscious mind.